 - Develop supplier education partnerships with those identified as high risk.

 - Engage in proactive modern slavery education programmes with those suppliers who have raised issues or concerns.

-- Reporting – the yearly monitoring of supply chains by the Senior Head of Procurement will be reported back to The Prince’s Trust’s Executive Team, covering;
+- Reporting – the yearly monitoring of supply chains by the Senior Head of Procurement will be reported back to The Prince’s Trust’s Executive Leadership Team, covering;

 - Number of reported instances of modern slavery within our business operations and supply chain by country/supply chain.